icefenix1/scoreboard/README.md

 - [ ] Can Pass in a game to finalize when it is the only game in progress and have empty list returned.
 - [ ] Can Pass in a game to finalize when multiple games are in progress and have a correctly ordered list returned with the finalized game removed.

+## Notes

+- I'm not using any Interfaces.
+This is done for simplicity.